 Because human performance is regulated through cognitive, emotional, motivational, and decision-based processes, performers must invest in the development of mindfulness, goal-achievement, energy-management, attention- control, and imagery to hone the mental and emotional skills that enable elite performance.

-HigherEchelon’s curriculum offerings in the principles of Applied High Performance Psychology and Experiential Learning enables individuals and teams to manage their mental energy during training and performance.
+HigherEchelon’s training curriculum offerings in the principles of Applied High Performance Psychology and Experiential Learning enables individuals and teams to manage their mental energy during training and performance.
 This results in the consistent execution of acquired skill sets at the upper range of their potential.
 Mental Skills Training increases the capacity of working memory, and coherence between the sub-systems of the autonomic nervous system, enabling the performer to maintain composure and focus during high pressure situations.
 The result is critical thinking, swift reactions, and automatic performance.